RAKWireless/RAK4600_Arduino/README.md

 The bootloader of RAK4600 supports the serial port upgrade program.
 Use the Arduino IDE to upgrade as follows.

-1. Connect the pin 18 of MCU to the GND.
+1. Connect the pin 10 of module to the GND.
-2. After restarting the MCU, disconnect pin 18 from GND.
+2. After restarting the MCU, disconnect pin 10 from GND.
 The current state is bootloader mode.
 3. Click the `Upload` button to update the firmware to RAK4600.

 **Note**：

 ​    1.
-If you use a WisBLOCK board (RAK5005), the silk screen of pin 18 on the back of the board is "**RX1**".
+If you use a WisBLOCK board (RAK5005), the silk screen of pin 10 on the back of the board is "**RX1**".

 ​    2.
 You can also refer to the following link to customize your own bootloader.[Adafruit_nRF52_Bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader)